Emergence of cosmic flatness, inflation, and reheating from topological phase transitions in a discrete vacuum

 (5)

-early universe, the Hamiltonian initially minimizes to a 2D state.
-Furthermore, because
+in the early universe, the Hamiltonian initially minimizes to a 2D state.
+Furthermore,

-the Hamiltonian actively maximizes local entanglement loops, the fundamental geometric
+because the Hamiltonian actively maximizes local entanglement loops, the fundamental

-penalty drives the lattice into the densest possible 2D triangulated packing: the flat
+geometric penalty drives the lattice into the densest possible 2D triangulated packing:

 By Eq.
 5, setting K = 6 identically forces χ 0.
 Therefore, the fundamental